MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 <h2 id="interactive-or-service">Interactive vs. service</h2>

 You can run your self-hosted agent as either a service or an interactive process.

-After you've configured the agent, we recommend you first try it in interactive mode to make sure it works.
+After you configure the agent, we recommend you first try it in interactive mode to make sure it works.
 Then, for production use, we recommend you run the agent in one of the following modes so that it reliably remains in a running state.
 These modes also ensure that the agent starts automatically if the machine is restarted.

 1. **As a service**.
-You can leverage the service manager of the operating system to manage the lifecycle of the agent.
-In addition, the experience for auto-upgrading the agent is better when it is run as a service.
+You can use the service manager of the operating system to manage the lifecycle of the agent.
+In addition, the experience for autoupgrading the agent is better when you run the agent as a service.

 1. **As an interactive process with auto-logon enabled**.
 In some cases, you might need to run the agent interactively for production use - such as to run UI tests.
 When the agent is configured to run in this mode, the screen saver is also disabled.
 Some domain policies might prevent you from enabling auto-logon or disabling the screen saver.
-In such cases, you might need to seek an exemption from the domain policy, or run the agent on a workgroup computer where the domain policies do not apply.
+In such cases, you might need to seek an exemption from the domain policy, or run the agent on a workgroup computer where the domain policies don't apply.

    > [!NOTE]
    > There are security risks when you enable automatic logon